 The program is open to all tenured members of the Faculty who are eligible for leave in the year for which the Fellowship is sought.

 At the end of the sabbatical, Fellowship recipients are required to submit a report to the Dean of the Faculty summarizing the results of their work.
 These reports are typically several pages in length and focus on activities undertaken, accomplishments, and plans for the future.
-Future eligibility for Fellowships is contingent on submission of this report.
+Future eligibility for fellowships is contingent on submission of this report.
+Please note that as part of the proposal, the Committee of Six has requested a report from the last sabbatical.